 While the pasta is cooking...

-2. Saute onion with GS oil for 2 minutes, then add garlic and saute for another minute
+2. Saute onion with the olive oil for 2 minutes, then add garlic and saute for another minute

 3. Add the squash and zucchini with a touch more oil and saute for a few more minutes